 Belfast BT3 9EP

-Belfast is a very walkable city, so we took about a 25 minute walk from Belfast City Centre to get there.
+Belfast is a very walkable city, so we took about a 25 minute walk from Belfast City Centre and Hotel Clayton Belfast to get there.

 If you want to take public transportation, you can hop on a bus via Metro Services outside the Belfast Welcome Center.

 Titanic Belfast Hours

 Titanic Belfast opening hours vary depending on the time of year, but you can expect longer hours in the summer and shorter hours in the winter.

-Titantic Belfast Parking
+Titanic Belfast Parking